MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Sql/AzureRM.Sql.md

 Returns information about SQL Database servers.

 ### [Get-AzureRmSqlServerActiveDirectoryAdministrator](Get-AzureRmSqlServerActiveDirectoryAdministrator.md)
-Gets information about an Azure AD administrator for SQL Server.
+Gets information about a Microsoft Entra administrator for SQL Server.

 ### [Get-AzureRmSqlServerAdvancedThreatProtectionPolicy](Get-AzureRmSqlServerAdvancedThreatProtectionPolicy.md)
 Gets Advanced Threat Protection policy of a server.